-Medical cannabis - Any species of the genus cannabis plant, or any mixture or preparation of them, including whole plant extracts and resins in the form of a liquid, oil or pill, that is properly packaged and labeled with:
+Medical cannabis - Any species of the genus cannabis plant, or any mixture or preparation of them, including whole plant extracts and resins in the form of a liquid, oil, pill, or dried raw cannabis that is properly packaged and labeled with:

 - (a) The name and address of the authorized manufacturer.

-- (b) The patient's registry identification number, name, date of birth and address.
+- (b) The patient's registry identification number, name, date of birth, and address.

 - (c) The chemical composition of medical cannabis.

 - (d) Recommended dosage.

 - (e) Directions for use.

 - (f) Batch number.

 - (g) Date of manufacture.